westhee/LIFSResearchBlog/_posts/2019-08-09-Unpacking-South-Korea's-National-Cyber-Security-Strategy.md

 Carry out the government's cybersecurity policies and activities in a transparent manner and in compliance with the domestic and international laws
-3. Build an system of participation and cooperation:
+3. Build a system of participation and cooperation:
 Encourage individuals, businesses, and the government to participate in cybersecurity activities, and pursue close cooperation with the international community